Associate Chair and Director of Undergraduate Studies

 For information regarding faculty visit the Department of Applied Mathematics website.

 Applied mathematics is the mathematics that is created in response to problems in science, engineering, and society.
 Applied mathematicians work on a wide variety of topics such as how to construct methods for multi-criteria decision making (requiring discrete mathematics and statistics), predicting how the financial markets will behave (requiring probability/statistics, analysis, optimization), analyzing how liquid flows around solids, and how ions move in biological environments (requiring expertise in computational methods and analysis).
 Students with an applied mathematics background are prepared for careers in the insurance industry, electronics and computer manufacturers, logistics companies, pharmaceutical firms, and more.
-Applied mathematics background also prepares students for continuing on the academic path, in graduate programs in pure and applied mathematics, statistics, data science, and financial mathematics.
+An applied mathematics background also prepares students for continuing on the academic path, in graduate programs in pure and applied mathematics, statistics, data science, and financial mathematics.

 Our graduates work in financial and insurance companies as analysts, computer and IT companies as programmers and hardware developers, and in many different fields as researchers, as well as in academia.
 They have gone to excellent graduate schools in mathematics (pure, applied, and financial), statistics, physics, design, accounting, and M.B.A. programs.
 Students have the flexibility to assemble a portfolio of courses that will satisfy both intellectual needs and career preparation.
 There is a wide variety of courses offered, with strengths in contemporary topics in applied mathematics: stochastic analysis (including mathematical finance), applied analysis, computational mathematics, discrete mathematics, and statistics.

 The department offers two degree programs, a B.S. in Applied Mathematics and a B.S. in Statistics.
 A minor is required, which gives students an area of focus where mathematics or statistics may be applied.
 With a minor in computer science, business, or one of the engineering areas, for example, the student will be well prepared to enter the job market in business or government.